fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/decorators.md

 The `@validate` decorator then wraps the existing `print` method in a function that validates the arguments before invoking the original method.

 > NOTE  This example requires the `reflect-metadata` library.
-> See [Metadata ↗](https://www.typescriptlang.org/docs/handbook/decorators.html#metadata) for more information about the `reflect-metadata` library.
+> See [Metadata](/typescript/5.1/reference/decorators#metadata) for more information about the `reflect-metadata` library.
 >

 ## Metadata {#metadata}

-Some examples use the `reflect-metadata` library which adds a polyfill for an [experimental metadata API](https://github.com/rbuckton/ReflectDecorators).
+Some examples use the `reflect-metadata` library which adds a polyfill for an [experimental metadata API ↗](https://github.com/rbuckton/ReflectDecorators).
 This library is not yet part of the ECMAScript (JavaScript) standard.
 However, once decorators are officially adopted as part of the ECMAScript standard these extensions will be proposed for adoption.